Unite and the Labour party

 An historic link

-Unite has a formal role in the Labour party at every level – from Unite branch delegates attending local Labour party meetings and leading campaigns, to the union’s national affiliation and places on the National Executive Committee, policy commissions and at Conference.
+Unite has a formal role in the Labour party at every level – from Unite branch delegates attending local Labour party meetings and leading campaigns, to the union’s national affiliation and places on the party National Executive Committee, policy commissions and at conference.

 This means that Unite members have a collective voice in the Labour Party but if you are a political levy payer, you can also get involved as an individual Affiliated Supporter - a new category of Labour Party member.
 As an Affiliated Supporter, you are entitled to attend local Labour Party meetings.
 You can speak and contribute but you need to be a full member of the Labour Party to participate in votes either on motions or in elections for local officers.
 You can join as a full member at a reduced rate using this form.

 The Unite EC endorsed the union's political strategy giving details of how to make that link a vibrant one, working for ordinary people and how Unite members are encouraged to take a leading role in the Labour party at every level so that all parts of our democracy reflect Unite's working class values.